16 October 2018

 With every new SKU comes additional complexity.
 Where will it be stored?
 How should it be packed?
 How much will it cost to ship?

-Not enough space, not enough labor, too many packaging options, too many product SKUs: What can businesses do to get some breathing room?
+Not enough space, not enough labour, too many packaging options, too many product SKUs: What can businesses do to get some breathing room?

 What businesses need instead are multi-use products that are simple to use and can tackle everything from void fill to heavy-duty cushioning as well as reduce packaging SKUs.
 Even better if you can do all this in a compact footprint with solutions that don’t require rows and rows of shelving and don't take up floor space in the packing area.